lizac9/project1-glasgow-necropolis/README.md

 ## Features:
 ### UI/UX:
 #### **Colour Scheme:**
 - The main colours used are in a grey scale.
-The text is pulled the text forward from the background, assisting legibility.
+The text is pulled forward from the background, assisting legibility.
 These colours also compliment the illustration and photographic resources on the website, maintaining a balance and consistency throughout.
 In the event of creating print media, the previous use of grey scale in the “branding” of the Necropolis will be far more cost effective in printing and designing expenses.

 #### **Typography:**